 It’s a chic town which owes its wealth originally to the watermills that pressed grain and oil.
 Today many of the shops are housed in the old mills and factory buildings and on Sunday there’s also a brocante fair along the river’s edge, where the goods are more bric-a-brac than antiques, and cheaper as a result.
-In addition there are huge international antiques fairs at Easter and in the autumn.
+In addition, there are huge international antique fairs at Easter and in the autumn.

-The Perched Village of Gordes
+See the Perched Village of Gordes

-'Perched villages’ are one of the endearing sights in Provence.
+"Perched villages" are one of the endearing sights in Provence.
 Located high up on rocky crags, they look out over the surrounding countryside.
 Originally built around the local medieval castle, the villages once defended a valley or hill from the enemy.
 They have defensive walls, and often just one gateway as the entrance.
-Steep narrow streets, often with arcaded passageways, wind through the villages, passing the all important public fountain and the small church.
+Steep, narrow streets, often with arcaded passageways, wind through the villages, passing the all-important public fountain and the small church.